Contact us

 Does Malta offer a Citizenship by Investment Route?

-No. The 2020 investor-based Malta Citizenship by Investment was terminated after the 2025 CJEU Ruling ruled against its transactional elements and against the commercialisation of European Citizenship.
+No. The 2020 investor-based Malta Citizenship by Investment was terminated by the 2025 Citizenship Reform after the 2025 CJEU Ruling ruled against its transactional elements and against the commercialisation of European Citizenship.
 To qualify for citizenship, an applicant or entrepreneur needs to satisfy the merit rules explained here.

 How can our Citizenship Lawyers help?